Mikey-E/bookshop-js/README.md

 Recommended action:
 - Sanitize API input to prevent HTML injection.

+There is no way to delete data thru the API.
+For now this can be ignored.

 ## Changes to the Code

 Not all recommended actions are implemented, only those asked for in the assignment are.